zzamboni/zzamboni.org/content/post/2018-03-21-using-proportional-fonts-in-emacs-with-org-mode/index.md

- '(org-property-value        ((t (:inherit fixed-pitch))) t) '(org-special-keyword       ((t (:inherit (font-lock-comment-face fixed-pitch))))) '(org-tag                   ((t (:inherit (shadow fixed-pitch) :weight bold :height 0.8)))) '(org-verbatim              ((t (:inherit (shadow fixed-pitch))))))
+ '(org-property-value        ((t (:inherit fixed-pitch))) t) '(org-special-keyword       ((t (:inherit (font-lock-comment-face fixed-pitch))))) '(org-tag                   ((t (:inherit (shadow fixed-pitch) :weight bold :height 0.8)))) '(org-verbatim              ((t (:inherit (shadow fixed-pitch))))) '(org-indent                ((t (:inherit (org-hide fixed-pitch))))))
 ```

+**Update (2019/02/24):** thanks to Ben for figuring out the fix to the vertical spacing issue noted below.
+The trick is to set the `org-indent` face (see above) to inherit from `fixed-pitch` as well.

-One minor issue I have noticed is that, in `variable-pitch-mode`, the fixed-pitch blocks have a slight increase in inter-line spacing.
+~~One minor issue I have noticed is that, in `variable-pitch-mode`, the fixed-pitch blocks have a slight increase in inter-line spacing.
 This is not a deal breaker for me, but it is a noticeable difference.
 This can be observed in the following screenshot, which shows the block of code above embedded in the org-mode buffer and in the block-editing buffer, which uses the fixed-width font.
-If you know a way in which this could be fixed, please let me know!
+If you know a way in which this could be fixed, please let me know!~~

-{{< figure src="emacs-differing-heights.png" link="emacs-differing-heights.png" >}}

 ## Conclusion {#conclusion}